dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

-As noted in `An example interaction with Reversi`_, the results of compiling interactive changes to threads are added to a temporary layer of the compiler database for the application’s project.
+As noted in `An example interaction with Reversi`_, the results of compiling interactive changes to threads are added to a temporary layer of the compiler database for the application's project.
 This allows you to browse the effects of your changes while the application remains running, but these changes are not saved to disk in the compiler database file, nor are they saved in the project source code files.
 When you stop or close an